Create a Pre-order Form that Matches Your Branding

 How to create a pre-order form with Getform

 For starters, choose your base from Getform’s template gallery.
-We recommend using the template above or one of the options in the order forms section of the gallery:
+For a fast setup, we recommend using the template above or one of the options in the order forms section of the gallery:

 Step 1.
 Edit the copy of your template